mtlynch/mtlynch.io/_posts/2018-10-05-good-developers-bad-tests.md

 When you write a test, think about the next developer who will see the test break.
 They don't want to read your entire test suite, and they certainly don't want to read an inheritance tree of test classes.

-If a test breaks, the reader should be able to diagnose the problem quickly by reading the body of the test function in a straight line from top to bottom.
+If a test breaks, the reader should be able to diagnose the problem by reading the test function in a straight line from top to bottom.
 If they have to jump out of the test to read ancillary code, the test has not done its job.

 With this in mind, here's a rewrite of the test from the previous section: